 Probably best-known as the setting of a great many pivotal historical occurrences, there is much more to Normandy than a vivid past.
 Solemn pilgrimages to D-Day beaches aside, there are stunningly beautiful coastal landscapes, picturesque villages, charming medieval cities and striking post-war destinations to explore to your heart’s content.
 Throw in some exceptional seafood-based cuisine and you can see why Normandy is on the radar of some of the world’s most discerning travellers.

-Everyone’s idea of a fairy tale island castle, Mont St-Michel is one of the most breathtaking medieval monasteries to be found in France.
-As unforgettable as it is mesmerising, this iconic French attraction is located at the confluence of Normandy and Brittany and an age-old Christian pilgrimage destination to boot.
+This iconic destination is everyone’s idea of a fairy tale island castle!
+Mont St-Michel is one of the most breathtaking medieval monasteries in France.
+As unforgettable as it is mesmerising, this world-famous French attraction is located at the confluence of Normandy and Brittany and an age-old Christian pilgrimage destination to boot.
 In fact, the story goes that the bishop of the nearby hill town of Avranches was pressured into building this gravity-defying architectural marvel by the Archangel Michael himself in the 8th century.

-No matter how great your expectations of the Loire Valley may be, this gorgeous destination is sure to blow you right out of the water.
-Situated at the joining of southern and northern France, and just a quick drive from Paris, Loire is the setting of countless important medieval strongholds and sumptuous pleasure palaces.
+No matter how great your expectations of the Loire Valley may be, this gorgeous destination is sure to impress!
+Situated at the joining of southern and northern France, and just a quick drive from Paris, Loire is the setting of countless important medieval strongholds and sumptuous palaces.
 Think vast banquet halls, soaring towers and awe-inspiring cupolas surrounded by lush, verdant vineyards and picture-perfect villages.
 After all, there’s a good reason by the entire Valley has been named a UNESCO World Heritage site!

 Bordeaux numbers among some of the most dynamic, bustling cities in all of France.
-Think sleek pedestrian walkways, beautifully restored neoclassical architecture, a user-friendly public transport system and a high-spirited student contingency that demands up-to-the-minute cuisine and entertainment, and you can understand why this city welcomes more than 5 million visitors each year.
-The region is also home to an exciting new wave of winemakers create terroir-specific vintages that have been making waves worldwide, so make a point of including a wine tasting or two on your itinerary!
+Think sleek pedestrian walkways, beautifully restored neoclassical architecture, a user-friendly public transport system and a high-spirited student contingency that demands up-to-the-minute cuisine and entertainment; you can understand why this city welcomes more than 5 million visitors each year.
+The region is also home to an exciting new wave of winemakers who create terroir-specific vintages that have been making waves worldwide.
+So make a point of including a wine tasting or two on your itinerary when visiting Bordeaux!

-Overlooking the mighty Rhône River, the city of Avignon is perhaps best known for the awe-inspiring 14th-century palace that dominates its picturesque skyline.
+Overlooking the mighty Rhône River is the city of Avignon.
+It is perhaps best known for the awe-inspiring 14th-century palace that dominates its picturesque skyline.
 But there’s more to this French destination than meets the eye.
-Wander its leafy streets and cobbled squares and you’ll come across exceptional antiques shopping; head outside of town and you’ll stumble head first into a Cezanne painting filled with world-renowned wineries (can you say Châteauneuf-du-Pape?!), impeccably preserved Roman ruins and the scenic River Sorgue.
+Wander its leafy streets and cobbled squares and you’ll come across exceptional antique shopping.
+Head outside of town and you’ll stumble headfirst into a Cezanne painting filled with world-renowned wineries (can you say Châteauneuf-du-Pape?!), impeccably preserved Roman ruins and the scenic River Sorgue.

-And that’s just the tip of the tantalising French iceberg folks – there are so many beautiful towns, cities and regions in France that are just waiting to be explored.
-So, strap on that beret, practice a haughty pout and get ready for the adventure of a lifetime!
+And that’s just the tip of the tantalising French iceberg folks.
+There are so many beautiful places to visit in France!
+All of these towns, cities and regions are just waiting to be explored.
+So, strap on that beret, practice some handy French phrases and get ready for the adventure of a lifetime on your next trip to France!
 Bon vacances!